 Social Media Examiner offers both an audio and text version of at least one blog post every week.

-You can get started by repurposing your most successful blog posts.
+You can get started by repurposing your most successful blog posts with a new kind of content creation.

 - Offer extra value and insights on your post in the podcast episode.